HarperDB/documentation/docs/applications/caching.md

     }
 }
 ```
+(Note that if you are now exporting this endpoint through resources.js, you don't necessarily need to directly export the table separately in your schema.graphql).

 ## Active Caching
 The cache we have created above is a "passive" cache; it only pulls data from the data source as needed, and has no knowledge of if and when data from the data source has actually changed, so it must rely on timer-based expiration to periodically retrieve possibly updated data.
 This means that it possible that the cache may have stale data for a while (if the underlying data has changed, but the cached data hasn't expired), and the cache may have to refresh more than necessary if the data source data hasn't changed.
 Consequently it can be significantly more effective to implement an "active" cache, in which the data source is monitored and notifies the cache when any data changes.
 This ensures that when data changes, the cache can immediately load the updated data, and unchanged data can remain cached much longer (or indefinitely).